LIONS FOUNDATION OF CANADA DOG GUIDES

 Once the virus has been contracted, it can take anything from one day, two to eight weeks, between one and three months, or even up to a year before symptoms appear.
 After that the virus doesn’t hold back.

-WHICH DOGS ARE MOST AT RISK?
+WHICH PETS ARE MOST AT RISK?

-- Unvaccinated dogs
+- Unvaccinated dogs and cats

 There are no accurate tests except a direct fluorescent antibody test (using brain tissue) which can only be performed after death.